1968 United States elections

-The 1968 United States elections were held on November 5, and elected members of the 91st United States Congress.
-The election took place during the Vietnam War, in the same year as the Tet Offensive, the assassination of Martin Luther King, Jr., the assassination of Robert F. Kennedy, and the protests of 1968.
+Elections were held on November 5, 1968, and elected members of the 91st United States Congress.
+The election took place during the Vietnam War, in the same year as the Tet Offensive, the assassination of Martin Luther King Jr., the assassination of Robert F. Kennedy, and the protests of 1968.
 The Republican Party won control of the presidency, and picked up seats in the House and Senate, although the Democratic Party retained control of Congress.